 The bottom line is that our country has been dangerously drifting away from biblical teaching and those principles that have made us a great nation.
 How has this “drifting” away from God happened?
 Some point their finger at the public education system, while others blame the government’s brainwashing and takeover of what used to be considered the responsibilities of family, church, and community.

 Here’s what I think is part of the problem, perhaps the heart of the issue.
-It comes down to individual responsibility to whether or not you and I are committed to practicing what we preach, to live out the teachings of Jesus in our lives.
+It comes down to individual responsibility to whether you and I are committed to practicing what we preach, living out the teachings of Jesus in our lives.

 Have we allowed ourselves to become so comfortable and distracted by our prosperity that we have forgotten why we are here?
 Here’s an article I saw recently that speaks to the issue of drifting away from Jesus http://beautifulchristianlife.com/blog/the-danger-of-drifting-away-from-jesus/